beefyfinance/beefy-contracts/tutorials/upgrade-to-v8.md

 address _strategist,
 address _beefyFeeRecipient,
 ```
-with the single line `CommonAddresses memory _commonAddresses,` which is a struct containing:
+with the single line `CommonAddresses memory _commonAddresses` which is a struct containing:
 ```
 struct CommonAddresses {
    address vault;